The Gauge Picture of Quantum Dynamics: Gauge Picture

 We now want to obtain a local picture of quantum dynamics that features time-dependent wavefunctions and time-independent operators.
 To do this, we first choose a set of local patches of space that cover the entire space (or lattice); see \figref{fig:patches} for an example.
 Then for each patch of space, we apply a time-dependent unitary transformation $U_I(t)$ to the Heisenberg picture wavefunction and local operators:

 We thus obtain a separate \emph{local wavefunction} $\ket{\psi_I}$ for each patch of space.
+For a certain transformation $U_I$, the wavefunctions $\ket{\psi_I}$ are local in the sense that their dynamics are local and only depend on nearby Hamiltonian terms.
+Note that $\ket{\psi_I}$ is a many-body wavefunction that belongs to the same Hilbert space as the usual wavefunction.
 The second line transforms local operators (including $H_I$ and $H_{\langle I \rangle}$) from the Heisenberg picture into a new picture of quantum dynamics.
 The ``G'' superscript labels time-dependent operators that evolve within this picture.
 We omit the ``G'' superscript for $\ket{\psi_I}$ since the $\ket{\psi_I}$ notation is not used in other pictures; thus, there should be no confusion.
 To further reduce clutter, we also suppress the ``$(t)$'' notation for time-dependent variables.

 After applying this unitary transformation, correlation functions within a single patch become $\braket{\psi^\text{H} | A_I^\text{H} | \psi^\text{H}} =\braket{\psi_I | A_I^\text{G} | \psi_I}$.
 Correlation functions of operator products acting on multiple patches becomes